While I love giving tours of San Francisco, my hometown, sometimes I need to escape the city and connect with nature.

 Yosemite Valley Shuttle System

-Once you are inside Yosemite, you can use this free and convenient shuttle to travel around the park.
+Once you are inside Yosemite, you can use this free and convenient shuttle to travel around the eastern part of Yosemite Valley.

-Shuttle bus stops are located near most hotels and some stores.
-Check the shuttle bus route map.
+Shuttle bus stops are near major sights and trailheads, some stores, and hotels.
+Check the shuttle map.

 Shuttle service runs from 7 am - 10 pm every day of the year.